 Some scientists estimate that the number of distinct insect species may be as high as 30 million7.

-Beetles have at least 350,000 species, and many are undiscovered, making them the living organism with the most kinds.
+Beetles species number at least 350,000, and many are undiscovered, making them the living organism with the most kinds.
 In the United States alone, there are about 30,000 kinds of beetles with varying bodies and sizes.
 Giant walking bugs are the largest insect species in the US, while in the UK, the title goes to the stag beetle.

 Although people use the words bug and insect as the same, they are different.
 Scientifically, both bugs and insects are groups in the animal kingdom.
 Insects are a class in the phylum Arthropoda, including arachnids, myriapods, and crustaceans.